-At TransCode, we are driven to change how cancer is treated both as a therapeutic modality and in terms of improving patient outcomes.
-We believe in the potential ability of RNA therapeutics to offer patients complete regression of their disease without recurrence rather than the current norm of giving patients additional months of survival.
 We are led by an experienced team of dedicated scientists and experts with decades of experience in the foundational areas of RNA and drug development, including RNA drug development using antisense oligonucleotide, or ASO, and silencing RNA approaches.
 Our Co-Founder and CEO Michael Dudley has over 40 years of executive leadership experience in the fields of medical device, diagnostics and therapeutics.
 Dr. Zdravka Medarova, our Co-Founder and Vice President of Drug Discovery, is a geneticist and cancer biologist by training.
 She is an internationally recognized leader in the field of non-coding RNAs for cancer therapy and one of the inventors of TransCode's technology.
 She developed the core TTX delivery platform and validated many of the therapeutic targets.
-Dr. Anna Moore, our co-founder, is internationally known for her groundbreaking research on targeted imaging and imageguided therapy.
-Tom Fitzgerald, our CFO, has over 30 years of accomplishments as a CFO and an investment banker for companies from emerging growth to turnarounds to Fortune 500 companies in the life sciences, technology, financial and industrial sectors.
-Dr. Peter Liu, our Chief Scientist, has over 20 years of research and development, or R&D, experience and leadership in the biopharma industry and has in-depth knowledge and expertise in chemistry, oligonucleotide biochemistry, and assay development.
-In addition, the executive management team has years of experience and expertise in areas of healthcare business development and management, finance, and clinical operations and project management as well as mergers, acquisitions and other strategic transactions.
-Our advisory team has years of experience and expertise in chemistry manufacturing controls, or CMC, scaleup and commercialization of oligonucleotide and nanoparticle based therapeutics as well as strong expertise in regulatory affairs, business strategy, legal, and clinical trial design.
+Dr. Anna Moore, our co-founder, is internationally known for her groundbreaking research on targeted imaging and image-guided therapy.
+Tom Fitzgerald, our CFO, has over 30 years of accomplishments as a CFO and an investment banker from emerging growth to turnarounds to Fortune 500 companies in the life sciences, technology, financial and industrial sectors.
+Dr. Peter Liu, our Chief Scientist, has 20+ years of R&D experience and leadership in the biopharma industry and has in-depth knowledge and expertise in chemistry, oligonucleotide biochemistry, and assay development.
+In addition, the executive management team has years of experience and expertise in areas of healthcare business development and management, finance, and clinical operations and project management as well as M&A transactions.
+The company's advisory team has years of experience and expertise in chemistry manufacturing controls, or CMC, scaleup and commercialization of oligonucleotide and nanoparticle-based therapeutics as well as strong expertise in regulatory affairs, business strategy, legal, as well as clinical trial design.